 “Jeez, this place is deader than a cemetery,” Noah joked.

 “I expected that from Larry, but seriously Noah,”

-“Alex, you better come and take a look at this,” The younger boy was stood over a bench and seemed to be looking down at some red paint.
-I moved closer and realised it was not paint, but a streak of dried blood, he added, “Something bad went down and recently,”
+“Alex, you better come and take a look at this,” The younger boy was stood over a bench looking down at some red paint.
+I moved closer realising it was not paint, but a streak of dried blood, he added, “Something bad went down and recently,”

 “Obviously I can’t tell, but that look’s a week old at best,” Mac told us over the radio, “Did it really get that bad in six months?”

 “It’s the end of the world,” Larry’s voice came over the radio.